|90.005||SURVEYOR GENERAL OFFICE ABOLISHED; FUNCTIONS TRANSFERRED TO NATURAL RESOURCES COMMISSIONER.|

-Subd.
-8. Appraiser authority; form of documents.
-State appraisers are empowered, with the consent of the commissioner, to perform any scaling, and generally to supervise the cutting and removal of timber on or from state lands so far as may be reasonably necessary to insure compliance with the terms of the permits or other contracts governing the same and protect the state from loss.
+(a) State appraisers are empowered, with the consent of the commissioner, to perform any scaling, and generally to supervise the cutting and removal of timber and forest products on or from state lands so far as may be reasonably necessary to insure compliance with the terms of the permits or other contracts governing the same and protect the state from loss.

-Subdivision 1.
-Sale requirements.
 The commissioner may sell the timber on any tract of state land and may determine the number of sections or fractional sections of land to be included in the permit area covered by any one permit issued to the purchaser of timber on state lands, or in any one contract or other instrument relating thereto.
-No timber shall be sold, except (1) to the highest responsible bidder at public auction, or (2) if unsold at public auction the commissioner may offer the timber for private sale for a period of no more than six months after the public auction to any person who pays the appraised value for the timber.
+No timber shall be sold, except (1) to the highest responsible bidder at public auction, or (2) if unsold at public auction, the commissioner may offer the timber for private sale for a period of no more than one year after the public auction to any responsible bidder who pays the appraised value for the timber.
 The minimum price shall be the appraised value as fixed by the report of the state appraiser.
 Sales may include tracts in more than one contiguous county or forestry administrative area and shall be held either in the county or forestry administrative area in which the tract is located or in an adjacent county or forestry administrative area that is nearest the tract offered for sale or that is most accessible to potential bidders.
 In adjoining counties or forestry administrative areas, sales may not be held less than two hours apart.

-Subd.
-2. Sale list and notice.
 At least 30 days before the date of sale, the commissioner shall compile a list containing a description of each tract of land upon which any timber to be offered is situated and a statement of the estimated quantity of timber and of the appraised price of each kind of timber thereon as shown by the report of the state appraiser.
-The commissioner may also list the estimated quantity of timber of doubtful market value and the appraised price of each kind of such timber within the permit area that may be cut at the discretion of the purchaser.
-Optional timber will not be considered a part of the sale contract until the permit holder has advised the commissioner in writing of an intent to cut such timber.
 No description shall be added after the list is posted and no timber shall be sold from land not described in the list.
-Copies of the list shall be furnished to all interested applicants.
-A copy of the list shall be conspicuously posted in the forest office or other public facility most accessible to potential bidders at least 30 days prior to the date of sale.
-The commissioner shall cause a notice to be published once not less than one week before the date of sale in a legal newspaper in the county or counties where the land is situated.
-The notice shall state the time and place of the sale and the location at which further information regarding the sale may be obtained.
+Copies of the list must be furnished to all interested applicants.
+At least 30 days before the date of sale, a copy of the list must be posted on the Internet or conspicuously posted in the forest office or other public facility most accessible to potential bidders.
 The commissioner may give other published or posted notice as the commissioner deems proper to reach prospective bidders.